hplgit/doconce/README.do.txt

 Here are some of the most recent features in DocOnce:

+ * Lots of automatic adjustments of the Bootstrap styles: if it looks good in one style, just switch to any other Bootstrap style and it will look good there two (the generated code tweaks parameters in the various styles).
  * The `doconce format` command may issue a lot of warnings and concerns, which are usually lost in the very long output from translating DocOnce to some output format.
 Now all the warnings, errors, and comments